 - First, whisk the rice milk and 1 Tablespoon vinegar together and set aside.
 This will be your faux buttermilk.

-- In a separate bowl, combine the flour, baking powder, salt, and xanthan together in a medium bowl.
+- In a separate bowl, combine the gluten free flour, baking powder, salt, and xanthan together in a medium bowl.
 Give it a few whisks to mix it all up and set it aside.

-- One your foam is strong, pour in the ¼ cup of sugar, and mix a few minutes until no longer gritty.
-At this point, the foam is secure enough to take on flavorings and lipids.
+- One your foam is strong, pour in the 1/4 cup of sugar, and mix a few minutes until no longer gritty.
 Slowly pour in the oil over the course of about a minute while the mixer is still on high speed.
-It should incorporate fully, with absolutely no deflation of the foam.
-Once it's in, let it go another 30 seconds.
+It should incorporate fully.

-- You should be able to form super stiff peaks once it is fully incorporated.
+- You should be able to form stiff peaks once it is fully incorporated.

 - First, pour the soy milk and vinegar that you set aside in step 1 into the dry ingredients and mix until just incorporated.
 It will be very thick.
 Do not worry, the foam will still fold in nicely.